GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Related Work

 \subsection{Medical VQA Methods}

 Inspired by the advancements in general VQA, medical VQA has gained significant traction as a specialized domain.
-Due to data limitations, however, most approaches~\cite{lau2018dataset,zhan2020medical,liu2021contrastive,liu2022medical,gong2021cross, khare2021mmbert, moon2022multi,xu2023multi} have focused on directly embedding visual and textual information jointly to capture their relationships.
-With the rise of contrastive language-image pertaining (CLIP)~\cite{radford2021learning}, methods~\cite{chen2022multi,zhang2023biomedclip,eslami2021does, chen2023towards,you2023cxr} start to focus on applying CLIP to Med-VQA.
+Due to data limitations, however, most approaches~\cite{lau2018dataset,liu2022medical,gong2021cross, khare2021mmbert, moon2022multi,xu2023multi} have focused on directly embedding visual and textual information jointly to capture their relationships.
+With the rise of contrastive language-image pertaining (CLIP)~\cite{radford2021learning}, methods~\cite{chen2022multi,zhang2023biomedclip, chen2023towards} start to focus on applying CLIP to Med-VQA.
 A promising way is to fine-tune CLIP’s joint embeddings to better handle specific medical domains, enhancing the model's understanding of clinical questions and visual features~\cite{lin2023pmc}.
-Recently, the explosion of large vision language models (LVLMs) has further pushed the boundaries of medical domain~\cite{thawkar2023xraygpt,wu2023towards,alkhaldi2024minigpt,li2024llava,zou2024medrg,lee2023llm}.
+Recently, the explosion of large vision language models has further pushed the boundaries of medical domain~\cite{thawkar2023xraygpt,wu2023towards,alkhaldi2024minigpt,li2024llava,zou2024medrg,lee2023llm}.
 Generally, they first pre-train models on a large-scale image-text dataset (like PMC-OA~\cite{lin2023pmc}, PMC-15M~\cite{zhang2023biomedclip}) to map visual features into language model's embedding space and then further tune with instruction data for medical consultation~\cite{liu2024visual,alkhaldi2024minigpt} or disease diagnosis~\cite{zhou2023skingpt,thawkar2023xraygpt,chen2024eyegpt,wang2024pathology}.
 These models are now leveraged for Med-VQA tasks to provide richer, more context-aware answers, extending beyond simple text-image alignment to incorporate broader knowledge-based reasoning.

-Despite these advances, current methods are limited by the size and diversity of available datasets.
-Furthermore, the absence of detailed explanations in these datasets also hinders progress in building explainable VQA models, highlighting the need for methods and datasets that focus on explainability and clinical relevance.
+However, current methods lack explainability, especially in the visual aspect, due to the corresponding absence in current Med-VQA datasets.